 Ideally, every pupil should have access to the Internet at home.
-You may also want to get a printer so that your child can print off their work, but this is not essential as they can always do this when they are in school.
-You may also need to buy replacement chargers and cases if they become damaged, as the school does not provide these free of charge under the scheme.
-The school offers replacement cases for purchase at reasonable cost.
+You may also want to get a printer so that your child can print off their work, but this is not essential as they can always do this when they come back to school.